eyassine-ek/alx-system_engineering-devops/0x01-shell_permissions/README.md

 	a script that creates an empty file called hello

 ## 5-execute
-	Write a script that adds execute permission to the owner of the file
+	a script that adds execute permission to the owner of the file

+## 6-multiple_permissions
+	e a script that adds execute permission to the owner and the group owner, and read permission to other users, to the file hello